jruels/docker-fun/labs/07-compose/07_orchestration_compose_lab1.md

 12. Recheck the networks in Docker.
 Is the application network still available?

-### 3. Compose Full WordPress Deployment
-Step by Step Guide
-1. Navigate to the example3 directory and list the contents.
-There will be a single docker_compose.yml file inside.
-`cd ../example3`
-`ls`

-2. Inspect the Docker Compose file.
-`vim docker-compose.yml`
 Take a few moments to answer the following questions to yourself:

      - Identify the volumes that are being created.
      - What is the driver for the mariadb data volume?
      - There are two services: mariadb and wordpress.
 Which one will be instantiated first?

      If you are having trouble answering these questions, ask the instructor for help.

  3. Exit vim.

  4. Enter
  `docker compose up -d`
  This may take a few minutes to pull the full WordPress deployment.

  5. Verify that the containers are running:
  `docker compose ps`

-6. Navigate to {% raw %}`http://<MASTER_IP>/wp-admin`{% endraw %} in the web browser.
+ 6. Navigate to {% raw %}`http://<MASTER_IP>:8080`{% endraw %} in the web browser.

-7. Log in to WordPress with the following credentials:

-    `Username: user`
-    `Password: bitnami`

-8. On the Dashboard page, under At a Glance, click on the Post link

-9. Edit the Hello World! post.

-10. Make any changes to the post on this page and click Update when finished.

-11. Navigate to {% raw %} `http://<MASTER_IP>` {% endraw %} in another web browser tab.
-The page that loads should be the WordPress blog with the updated post.

-12. Now, find the ID of the WordPress application container and make a note of it.
-Stop and remove the container.
-Confirm that the WordPress site is no longer available.

-13. List the available Docker volumes.
-Did removing the WordPress application container affect any volumes?

-14. Restore the application configuration using the docker compose up command in detached mode.

-15. Navigate back to the WordPress site in a web browser tab.
-Do you see the changes you made to the Hello World post in step 10?
-Why or why not?

  16. Back in the console window, stop and remove the application using docker compose.
 Check the list of available Docker volumes.
 Has the list changed?

  17. Use the -v flag to docker compose down to remove the volumes listed in the compose file:
  `docker compose down -v`
  Recheck the Docker volume list after the command has run.

 ### Lab Complete!